Tom Kha Gai (Coconut Milk Chicken Soup)

 But if you’ve ever attended an Indian wedding, you know all too well that things tend to run a little (read: A LOT!) late.
 Basically, you can expect dinner to be served at 9pm at the earliest on most of the occasion days! 😳

-So it was late evening on the last day of occasions (usually the day that runs the latest because it’s when the wedding ceremony takes place).
-And I was sitting up in my room and feeling absolutely FAMISHED!
+It was late evening on the last day of occasions (usually the day that runs the latest because it’s when the wedding ceremony takes place).
+I was sitting up in my room and was absolutely FAMISHED!

 I knew not to expect dinner until at least 9pm+ that day, so I decided to ring up room service and order something to tide me over till then.
 That something I ordered ended up being the BEST Tom Kha Gai I have ever tasted in my WHOLE life!
 That is saying something for someone who’s a HUGE Thai cuisine foodie, and who’s drank her fair share of this delicious coconut milk chicken soup at various venues from 5 star hotels to roadside stalls, and to hole in the walls all over Thailand!
 I highly recommend the Hilton Millennium’s Tom Kha Gai if you’re ever visiting Bangkok!
 (BTW, this is not a sponsored post but just sharing the good food love! ❤️)